dhconnelly/dhcdev/README.md

 ### Build and serve the site locally

-1. Build the tools: `cd build && go build && cd ../serve && go build && cd ..`
+1. Build the tool: `go build`
-2. Compile the site and start serving: `./build/build && ./serve/serve`
+2. Compile the site and start serving: `./dhcdev`
 3. Open/refresh http://localhost:8080 in your browser

-While iterating on the pages or posts, only steps 2 and 3 need to be repeated.

-Pass `-h` to either the `build` or `serve` commands to see a few options.

-### Build and run locally with Docker

-    docker-compose up -d --build
+To automatically rebuild and serve the site while writing:

+    gow -e=go,md run .

 ### Run integration tests